How Anxiety And Stomach Pain Are Related

 How can you tell if the stomachache you're feeling is resulting from chronic stress, or if you're simply having a hard time digesting the last meal you ate?
 The truth is, it's not always easy to tell when stomach health and anxiety are connected.

-When experiencing stress, the body usually produces certain hormones that can enter the digestive tract, potentially impacting digestion and reducing antibody production.
+When experiencing stress, your fight-or-flight response may cause your brain-gut connection to signal the body to produce certain hormones that can enter the digestive tract, potentially impacting digestion and reducing antibody production.
 The reduction of antibodies typically results in the loss of the “defenses” of our immune system, which can make us more susceptible to sickness.
 One of these hormones, cortisol (often known as the stress hormone) can produce extra levels of acid in the stomach, potentially leading to pain and discomfort.
 Stress can also lead to muscle tension, which may affect the stomach as well.

 One way for you to determine whether your stress and stomach issues are related is to take careful note of when (and in what circumstances) they occur.
 Are there particular situations in which your stomach always starts hurting?
 Do you only experience feeling like a stomachache when you're at work, or when you're around a relative with whom you have a rocky relationship?
 Maybe your stomach starts to hurt if you're thinking about financial difficulties, or if you begin to consider your problems with a partner.